Learn more

 "A summation of the founding of the Carolingians and at Charlemagne as a real man...."
 Read more

-Customers have mixed opinions about the writing style.
-Some find it readable and well-written, while others find it flowery and hard to follow, with Latin phrases liberally used.
-The book provides an informative and human approach to Charlemagne.
+Customers have mixed opinions about the writing style of the book, with some finding it readable and well-written, while others mention it is hard to follow.

 "This book is readable and gives a more human approach to Charlemagne and his time and empire building...."
 Read more